Princesses of Uganda

 So it was that in those days I saw many little black princesses of Uganda walking barefoot on the red earth.

-Text & Photos: Matteo Placucci
+Text and Photos: Matteo Placucci

 Original text in Italian - In house translation